Ready to start pounding your drives down the fairway?

 Read my full Callaway Rogue Driver Review here.

 TaylorMade M3 440

-These drivers differ when it comes to loft options.
-The M3 comes in loft options of 8.5, 9.5, 10.5 and 12 degrees.
+Key Differences from the M3: The M3 comes in loft options of 8.5, 9.5, 10.5 and 12 degrees.
 The M3 440 only lets you choose between 9 and 10 degrees.
 Therefore, it might be better suited to more advanced players who don’t need the higher loft options.